AlexanderLindholt/PacketPlus/README.md

 ​<br>
 <br>

-# ✨ It's just better!
+# ✨ It’s just better!
 This modified version of Packet offers simplified packet definitions and minor optimizations.<br>
 Additionally, it brings QoL changes, such as additional and improved error messages.